Have you got some broken pottery you need to recycle? Have you ever actually thought is ceramic recyclable?

 But just because you’re not using your ‘good’ plates and mugs as often, that doesn’t mean that they won’t experience their fair share of wear and tear as well!

-Recycling and biodegradable challenges aside, ceramics are also problematic when it comes to their manufacturing.
+On the negative side, ceramics are also problematic when it comes to their manufacturing.
 The kilns used to dry the clay mixture consume massive amounts of energy as they need to reach temperatures in the thousands of degrees.

 To create a finished product, ceramic items also need glazing so they can be coloured and decorated.
 The glazing process involves adding a layer of vitreous (glass-like) substances to the product, which is what makes natural degradation so challenging.